Leica M10 vs CL

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The CL has a touchscreen, while the M10 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

-The reported shutter speed and shutter burst refer to the use of the mechanical shutter.
-In addition, the CL features an electronic shutter, which makes completely silent shooting possible.
+The reported shutter speed information refers to the use of the mechanical shutter.
+Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
+In fact, the CL is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M10 (Typ 3656) and Leica CL (Typ 7323) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.